 If a workforce member knows that the confidentiality of his or her password has been compromised, he or she must contact the Security Officer [or HIPAA Security Liaison] immediately.
 The [System Administrator] will enable the workforce member to set a new and different password.

 Password Structure.
-To ensure that all passwords used to control access to any network, system, application, media or file containing EPHI are secure and not easily guessed, the following procedures must be followed:
+To ensure that all passwords used to control access to any network, system, application, media or file containing ePHI are secure and not easily guessed, the following procedures must be followed:

 Passwords must be a minimum of eight characters in length.